The Ultimate Herb Garden for Zone 6

 Related: Our Favorite Resources for Vegetable Gardening: Books, Tools, Soil Amendments

-Many herbs grow low to the ground, so it may be easier for you to harvest them in a raised bed or planter.
-Or perhaps you only have patio space β herb gardens are the easiest and best way to make use of open patio space with a planter.
+Many herbs grow low to the ground, so it may be easier for you to harvest them in a raised bed, pot or planter.
+Or perhaps you only have patio space — herb gardens are the easiest and best way to make use of open patio space with a planter.
 I have grown lots of herb gardens in planters when I was a garden educator in the City of Chicago.

 This type of raised cedar planter works wonderfully for herb gardens and because it is made out of cedar wood, it is naturally rot resistant.

-Some good brands of potting soil are: Fox Farm Ocean Forest Potting Soil -or- Vermont Compost Company Organic Potting Soil
+Some of the best options for planting herbs in potting soil are these two: Fox Farm Ocean Forest Potting Soil -or- Vermont Compost Company Organic Potting Soil.
+Here is a good bagged compost.

 If you are starting with a lawn and plan to dig up a patch of grass for a new herb garden, you can opt to either dig out the grass and add soil on top of it (lots of grunt work) or you can create a garden using the Sheet Mulch Method, which is the easiest way to start a new in-ground garden.
-Read this post to learn How to Start a Garden Using the Sheet Mulching Method
+Read this post to watch me start a sheet mulch garden in my own backyard in Zone 6b: How to Start a Garden Using the Sheet Mulching Method.

 Related: Preventing Soil Degradation + The Soil Food Web